 Excise taxes apply to specific goods and services.
-Businesses that make or sell chosen goods and services collect most of these taxes.
+Businesses that make or sell chosen goods and services pay most of these taxes.
 As a consumer, you generally won’t get a bill for excise tax.
-But if you purchase a taxed good or service subject to an excise tax, though, you’ll pay it nonetheless, as businesses include cost of the tax in the prices they charge.
+If you purchase a good or service subject to an excise tax, though, you’ll pay it nonetheless — businesses generally include cost of the tax in the prices they charge.
 For help with taxes and other financial issues, consider working with a financial advisor.

 The list of items subject to federal excise taxes is not long, but covers some sizable expense categories for both businesses and consumers.
 The excise taxes that generate the biggest revenue at the federal level include fuel, airline tickets, tobacco, alcohol and health-related goods services.

-Here are some of the items and activities bearing federal excise taxez:
+Here are some of the items and activities bearing federal excise taxes: